Enbrel prescribing information

 Pregnancy & Lactation: Enbrel is not recommended in pregnant or breast-feeding women.
 Enbrel should only be used during pregnancy if clearly needed.

 Undesirable Effects: Adults: The most commonly reported adverse reactions are injection site reactions, infections, allergic reactions, development of autoantibodies, itching, and fever.
 See SmPC for less commonly reported side effects.
 TNF-antagonists, such as Enbrel, affect the immune system and their use may affect the body’s defences against infection and cancer.
 Serious infections affect fewer than 1 in 100 patients treated with Enbrel.
 Reports have included fatal and life‑threatening infections and bacterial sepsis.
 Various malignancies have also been reported with the use of Enbrel, including cancers of the breast, lung, skin and lymphatic system (lymphoma).
-Serious infections and other adverse events such as uncommon reports of: thrombocytopenia, systemic vasculitis, uveitis and scleritis, elevated liver enzymes, worsening of cardiac failure congestive, rare reports of: TB, opportunistic infections, anaemia, leucopoenia, neutropenia, pancytopenia, seizures, heart failure, autoimmune hepatitis, Steven Johnson’s syndrome, anaphylaxis, interstitial lung disease and very rare reports of: toxic epidermal necrolysis and aplastic anaemia have been reported.
+Serious infections and other adverse events such as uncommon reports of: thrombocytopenia, systemic vasculitis, uveitis and scleritis, elevated liver enzymes, worsening of cardiac failure congestive, inflammatory bowel disease, rare reports of: TB, opportunistic infections, anaemia, leucopoenia, neutropenia, pancytopenia, seizures, heart failure, autoimmune hepatitis, Steven Johnson’s syndrome, anaphylaxis, interstitial lung disease and very rare reports of: toxic epidermal necrolysis and aplastic anaemia have been reported.
 Reactivation of hepatitis B (a liver infection) and worsening of symptoms of dermatomyositis have also been reported.
 Central and peripheral demyelinating events have been seen rarely with Enbrel use.
 There have been rare reports of lupus, lupus-related conditions, and vasculitis.
 Rate of new malignancies was similar to that expected for the population studied.
 Fatalities associated with serious infections, pancytopenia, aplastic anaemia and interstitial lung disease have also been reported.
 Paediatrics: Generally as for adults, except the following were more common: headaches, nausea, vomiting and abdominal pain.
 In addition the following were reported as severe events: varicella, appendicitis, gastroenteritis, depression/personality disorder, cutaneous ulcer, oesophagitis/gastritis, group A streptococcal septic shock, type I diabetes mellitus, and soft tissue and post operative wound infection.
 There have been post-marketing reports of IBD, and uveitis in JIA patients, including a few cases of positive re-challenge.
 See section 4.8 of the SmPC for how to report adverse reactions.

 Legal Category: POM.